Top Fuel: Engine

 Billet steel crankshafts are used; they all have a cross plane a.k.a.
 90 degree configuration and run in five conventional bearing shells.
 180 degree crankshafts have been tried.
 Due to ease of laying out an exhaust system with even pulsation, the 180 degree crankshaft can offer increased power in engines with interacting exhaust.
 However this does not concern Top Fuel engines with separate exhaust pipes for each cylinder.
 A 180 degree crankshaft is about 10 kg lighter than 90 degree crankshaft, but they create a lot of vibration.
 Such is the strength of a top fuel crankshaft that in one incident, the entire engine block was split open and blown off the car during an engine failure, and the crank, with all eight connecting rods and pistons, was left still bolted to the clutch.

 Pistons are made of forged aluminum.
 They have three rings and aluminum buttons retain the 1.156 × 3.300 in steel wrist pin.
 The piston is anodized and Teflon coated to prevent galling during the high thrust load operation encountered.
-The top ring is an L-shaped section "Dykes" ring that provides a good seal during combustion but a second ring must be used to prevent excessive oil from entering the combustion chamber during intake strokes as the Dykes-style ring offers less than optimal reverse gas/oil sealing.
-The third ring is an oil scraper ring whose function is to scrape the majority of the oil film off of the cylinder wall as the piston descends, to prevent oil being exposed to combustion heat and contaminating the upcoming round of fuel/air.
-This "oil scraping" also provides a key heat removal step for the cylinder walls and piston skirts, the oil film is renewed as the piston moves upward after BDC.
+The top ring is an L-shaped section "Dykes" ring that provides the best seal during combustion, but a second ring must be used to prevent excessive oil from entering the combustion chamber during intake strokes, as the Dykes-style ring offers less than optimal reverse gas/oil sealing.
+The third ring is an oil scraper ring whose function is to scrape the majority of the oil film off the cylinder wall as the piston descends from top dead center (TDC), to prevent oil being exposed to combustion heat and contaminating the upcoming round of fuel/air.
+This "oil scraping" also provides a key heat removal step for the cylinder walls and piston skirts; the oil film is renewed as the piston moves upward after reaching bottom dead center (BDC).